KimSunDolf/dolfview/blog/how-to-build-an-notion-assistant-by-dify.md

 ### 3. Invoke API

-You can run the example request code on the API document to invoke your AI application in the terminal.
+You can run the example request code on the API document to invoke your AI application in terminal.

 Remember to replace `YOUR SECRET KEY` and `conversation_id` on your code.

-> For the first time, you can enter an empty `conversation_id`, and replace it after you receive a response containing `conversation_id`.
+> You can input empty `conversation_id` at the first time, and replace it after you receive response contained `conversation_id`.

 ```bash
 curl --location --request POST 'https://api.dify.ai/v1/chat-messages' \